demo-verse/expressions-metadata-specification/README.md

-# An NFT metadata standard for Expressions of Peace
+# An NFT metadata specification for Expressions of Peace

 This will be an observable process; where NFTs help build peer-to-peer consensus on peace-making.